Gurushesh-Metapercept/rag-chatbot/README.md

-# RAG Chatbot - Document Q&A System
+# RAG Chatbot - Multi-Format Document Q&A System

-A **Retrieval-Augmented Generation (RAG)** chatbot that allows you to chat with your PDF documents using AI.
-The system processes documents, creates vector embeddings, and provides intelligent answers based on document content.
+A **Retrieval-Augmented Generation (RAG)** chatbot with **web interface** that allows you to chat with your documents using AI.
+The system processes multiple document formats, creates vector embeddings, and provides intelligent answers based on document content.

 ## 🚀 What This Project Does

-- **Document Processing**: Extracts text from PDF files and splits into manageable chunks
+- **Multi-Format Processing**: Supports PDF, Word (.docx), Markdown (.md), CSV, and Text files
-- **Vector Embeddings**: Converts text to numerical vectors for semantic understanding
+- **Vector Embeddings**: Converts text to 384-dimensional vectors for semantic understanding
 - **Semantic Search**: Finds relevant document sections based on meaning, not just keywords
-- **AI Chat**: Uses large language models to generate human-like responses
+- **AI Chat**: Uses Groq's Llama-3.1 model for fast, intelligent responses
 - **Local Storage**: Saves processed documents locally for fast retrieval

 ## 🛠️ Technologies & Models Used